inducer/starlark-pyo3/README.md

 maturin develop
 ```

-*Status:* This is reasonably complete and usable, but it lacks tests,
+*Status:* This is reasonably complete and usable, but it lacks
-documentation, and a Python release.
+documentation and a Python release.
 See the [example](example.py) for now.